-B-2: Evaluation of the Application Form
+B-2: Assessment of the Application

-a) How and when will my Application Form be reviewed?
+a) How and when will my application be assessed?

-Application Forms will be screened by WHC against eligibility criteria within 1-2 weeks following the submission.
-If the Application Form does not meet eligibility requirements or is incomplete, WHC reserves the right to reject the application and the Applicant will receive a rejection letter.
+Applications will be assessed by WHC.
+If the application form does not meet eligibility requirements or is incomplete, WHC reserves the right to reject the application, and the Applicant will receive a rejection letter.
+Applications will in general be assessed on completeness, eligibility, alignment with program targets and important considerations, as well as risk.

-Note: It is the Applicant's responsibility to ensure the submission of a complete Application Form, including all of the correct, requested documentation in an acceptable format.
+Note: It is the Applicant's responsibility to ensure the submission of a complete application form, including all requested documentation in an acceptable format.
+Please reach out to WHC staff with any questions.